What is Together Spokane?

-Spokane Public Schools and Spokane Parks and Recreation are joining a range of community partners to present a shared vision for the future of our city’s parks, schools, and neighborhoods.
+Together Spokane is a community-driven partnership between Spokane Public Schools, Spokane Parks & Recreation, and a range of community and private partners.
+It began as a shared vision for the future of our city’s parks, schools, and neighborhoods.

 -